BEAT THE BITE

 Optimized outcomes with increased awareness

-The dry, mountainous geography of the American West is a limiting factor in the incidence of vector-borne illness; however, disease-carrying insects have gained a foothold due to changing weather patterns and international travel, introducing illness into previously unoccupied areas.
+The dry, mountainous geography of the American West is a limiting factor in the incidence of vector-borne illness; however, disease-carrying ticks and insects have gained a foothold due to changing weather patterns and international travel, introducing illness into previously unoccupied areas.

 Among tick-borne illness in the West, Lyme disease and Rocky Mountain spotted fever occur most frequently.
 Spread by Ixodes ticks, Lyme disease causes fever, headache, fatigue, and a characteristic bulls-eye pattern rash.
 If left untreated, Lyme disease infections can spread to the joints, heart, and nervous system.
 Rocky Mountain spotted fever, carried by Dermacentor and Rhipicephalus species of ticks, causes severe symptoms including high fever, chills, headache, muscle aches, vomiting, and fatigue, and can lead to death if left untreated.